A Brief History of Oceana

 - An advisory class was added to support student-teacher personalization.

-- The Oceana graduation requirements increased in rigor requiring students to complete 100 hours of community service, a Senior Exhibition, a Graduation Portfolio, and four years of humanities - English and social studies.
+- The Oceana graduation requirements increased in rigor requiring students to complete 100 hours of community service, a Senior Exhibition, and four years of humanities - English and social studies.

 - The school's governance structure changed to include an Academic Council comprised of five elected teachers, the principal, a clerical representative, students, and a parent representative.